 What other drugs will affect epoetin beta and methoxy polyethylene glycol?

-Other drugs may interact with epoetin beta and methoxy polyethylene glycol, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect epoetin beta and methoxy polyethylene glycol, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about epoetin beta-methoxy polyethylene glycol

 - Check interactions

 - During pregnancy